BIRDSgroup/MultiPopPred/README.md

        - Linux: Ubuntu 18.04, 24.04 and CentOS 7.9.2009
        - MacOS: Ventura 13.5
    - Python Dependencies
      - Basic Python packages required to use MultiPopPred are available in [requirements.txt](./requirements.txt).
-Installation of each package takes about ~2-5 minutes each.
+Typical install time for each package on a "normal" desktop computer is ~2-5 minutes.
      - Optional: The complete conda environment can be reproduced using [environment.yml](./environment.yml).
+       ```
+       conda env create -f environment.yml
+       ```
 - Additional information such as Supplementary Data files associated with the manuscript are provided in [Supplementary Data](https://bit.ly/4nemWud) .

 ## Section 2: Using MultiPopPred